Colin D. W. Harbinson

 A Brief Biography

-Dr. Colin Harbinson was born in London, England, and has been involved in many varied aspects of the arts, missions and education for 40 years.
+Colin Harbinson was born in London, England, and has been involved in many varied aspects of the arts, missions and education for over 50 years.
 Colin created the internationally acclaimed production Toymaker & Son that has been performed in over 70 countries.
 Dayuma, another of his internationally performed productions, completed a successful 21 city tour of the United States in partnership with Wycliffe Bible Translators.

-Colin is currently the International Director of StoneWorks, a Belhaven College arts initiative.
-StoneWorks is a global arts partnership for cultural reformation and the recovery of the imagination in the life and mission of the Church.
+Colin is currently the International Director of StoneWorks, a global arts initiative for cultural reformation and the recovery of the imagination, in the life and mission of the Church.

-In 2008, Colin and his wife Maureen celebrated their 40th wedding anniversary.
-They have two sons and three grand daughters.
+In 2018, Colin and his wife Maureen celebrated their 50th wedding anniversary.
+They have two sons and four granddaughters.